MakeSchool-Tutorials/sa-2018-concentration/P03-Client-side-JavaScript/content.md

 # Intro to the DOM

 The Document Object Model (DOM) is a representation of, in our case, HTML that can be changed and manipulated with code.
-For us, that means we'll be able to write JavaScript code that dynamically generates our gameboard.
+For us, that means we'll be able to write JavaScript code that dynamically generates our gameboard in the browser.

 > [info]
 >